ghosh/Micromodal/README.md

 ## Micromodal
 ![license](https://img.shields.io/badge/release-v0.1.0-blue.svg) ![license](https://img.shields.io/github/license/mashape/apistatus.svg)

->Micromodal is a featherweight, configurable and a11y-enabled modal library written in pure JavaScript
+>Micromodal is a lightweight, configurable and a11y-enabled modal library written in pure JavaScript

 The aim of this library is to make modal dialog accessible and easy to include in your project with minimum configuration.
 One of the things we considered during development was to make it tiny.
-It's only 1.6kb (Happy dance 👯)
+It's only 1.9kb minified and gzipped (Happy dance 👯)

 ## Usage Example
 We have setup a separate demo page for examples.
 Please refer to our [demo page](https://demo-page-link.html) for complete usage examples and salient features.